reidjohnson/hindex-prediction-php/README.md

 This tool allows users to generate predictions of authors' future h-indices and to predict whether a paper will contribute to its authors' h-indices.

-The project is developed in PHP and uses the Symfony framework (v2.6).
+The project is developed in PHP and uses the Symfony web framework (v2.6).